Therapy and Counselling in the East Riding of Yorkshire

 Why Psychotherapy?

 Starting psychotherapy can feel like a real challenge.
 It takes tremendous courage to open up about the things that are troubling you and holding you back.
-Some people tell themeslves their problems don't count.
-Others have learnt to hide their feelings to get by.
-And some people worry about being judged if they speak honestly and vulnerably.
-That is ok.
-I provide a space in which you can safely explore and work through these things and I will be an active and understanding presence alongside you.
+Some people tell themselves their problems don't count, others have learnt to hide their feelings to get by, and some worry about being judged if they speak honestly and vulnerably.
+That’s okay.
+I provide a space where you can safely explore and work through these things, and I will be an active, understanding presence alongside you.

 Therapy offers the opportunity to: